cyrilletuzi/angular-async-local-storage/README.md

 ### Interoperability

-The library has configurable options for interoperability when mixing this lib with direct usage of native APIs or other libs like `localForage` (which does not make sense in most cases).
+The library has configurable options for interoperability when mixing this library with direct usage of native APIs or other libraries like `localForage` (which does not make sense in most cases).

 > [!TIP]
 > Read the [interoperability documentation](https://github.com/cyrilletuzi/angular-async-local-storage/blob/main/docs/INTEROPERABILITY.md).